-For Connect SoCal evaluation and analysis, 2019 is the base year, 2024 is the first year of the plan, and 2050 is the planning horizon year.
-To fulfill various federal and state planning requirements, SCAG will perform analysis including modeling for multiple years in addition to the base year and the planning horizon year.
-Table 1 below provides a summary of the applicable analysis years, including their respective purposes, for the Technical Methodology to estimate GHG emissions for Connect SoCal.
+SCAG will perform analyses including modeling for multiple years in addition to the base year and the planning horizon year.
+Table 1 below provides a summary of the applicable analysis years, including their respective purposes, for the Technical Methodology to estimate GHG emissions for Connect SoCal 2024.

 Due to the impact of the COVID-19 pandemic on regional travel behavior and data, SCAG chose a base year of 2019 instead of 2020.
-The pandemic has significantly disrupted both demand and supply of transportation system.
+The pandemic has significantly disrupted both demand and supply of the regional transportation system.
 For instance, in the SCAG region, there was an 80 percent decline in the VMT observed in April 2020 when compared to January 2020.
 A similar decline was also observed in the use of public transportation in the SCAG region.
 Bus ridership in the region declined by 71 percent in April 2020 compared to April 2019.
 The year 2019 is the closest normal year for accurate representation and point of comparison of the transportation system.